 - Students must complete a Criminal Background Check.

 - Current Cardiac Life Support Certification (Infant, Child, and Adult) is required throughout this program.
-(Must be the American Heart Association CPR for Health Care Providers).
+(Must be the American Heart Association CPR for Health Care Providers with AED Training).
 Certification must be valid for the entire 21-months of the Dental Hygiene Program (taken no earlier than June preceding the August start date of the program).

 - Students must complete a physical exam and have all required immunizations current to include a yearly TB test and the Hepatitis series.

 For further information and advising, contact the Dental Hygiene Program, Health and Human Services Building (HHS), Room 107, or call (517) 483-1457, or email us at firstname.lastname@example.org

 Dental Hygiene Program Related Links

 American Dental Association

 211 East Chicago